drifted-coder/spring-boot-ecommerce/README.md

 ## Database Setup

--Create a database and configure its connection in the properties file.
+- Create a database and configure its connection in the properties file.
--Run database migrations or import a schema if required.
+- Run database migrations or import a schema if required.

 ## Build and Run

--cd e-commerce-api
+- cd e-commerce-api
--mvn clean install
+- mvn clean install
--java -jar target/e-commerce-api-1.0.jar
+- java -jar target/e-commerce-api-1.0.jar

 ## Usage